 2. Non-Oncology Therapeutic Research Will Increase

 As genomic research has increased, there are signals that the focus of precision medicine may shift beyond just oncology and towards non-oncology areas.
-According to Diaceutics Group, two thirds of phase three pipelines are focused on non-oncology areas.
+According to Diaceutics Group, two-thirds of phase three pipelines are focused on non-oncology areas.
 This provides strong motivation for precision medicine researchers to find applications outside of oncology areas.
-Examples of areas where such applications may be found are in infectious diseases, central nervous system diseases, and cardiovascular diseases.
+Examples of areas where such applications may be found are infectious diseases, central nervous system diseases, and cardiovascular diseases.
 Alzheimer’s and Parkinson’s, which have strong genetic correlations, have been posited as possible candidates for further research in the precision medicine industry.

 3. The U.S. Will Continue to Lead the Precision Medicine Market

 Despite setbacks in medical research due to an increased emphasis on COVID-19, the U.S. is still the leader in the precision medicine industry, a trend that will continue in the coming years.
 In 2015, the U.S. created the Precision Medicine Initiative (PMI), which aims to bring the concept of precision medicine into mainstream medicine to create customized treatment options.
 The PMI has teamed up with the Department of Veteran Affairs and the FDA to build research and data capacity and policies to increase the use of precision medicine in the treatment of diseases.
 This puts the U.S. in a leading position in the precision medicine industry, and the U.S. may pilot treatments that could be adopted around the world.

 4. The Market for Precision Medicine Will Remain Competitive